vegaprotocol/governance-templates/mainnet/0.74-proposal-templates/README.md

 ##### Proposed value(s)

-No change for now, and is for the market makers propose to change later once the [liquidity provider fee settings](https://github.com/vegaprotocol/roadmap/issues/81) specifications have been understood.
+No change for now, and its for the market makers propose to change later once the [liquidity provider fee settings](https://github.com/vegaprotocol/roadmap/issues/81) specifications have been understood.

 ##### Rationale